chetchop/JavaScript---Number-Guesser/README.md

 # Javascript---Number-Guesser
-A simple number guessing game made in javascript
+A simple number guessing game made with Javascript and Skeleton.